-Beta A preproduction release of software for the purposes of allowing customers to evaluate and provide feedback on the product's features, performance and quality.
 COM TM Component Object Model, a model for binary code developed by Microsoft.
 The COM enables programmers to develop objects that can be accessed by any COM-compliant application.
 OLE is based on COM.
 Embedded system A microprocessor-based system that is incorporated into a larger device and is dedicated to responding to external events by performing specific tasks.
 Examples of such devices include antilock brakes, video game systems, fax machines and industrial robots.
-XML eXtensible Markup Language, being a recent enhancement to basic HTML (HyperText Markup Language), which is the basic communication protocol for Internet web servers and web browsers.
+FPGA Field-Programmable Gate Array, software designed to speed up processor-based system performance while lowering power, part count and cost.
 GPIO General Purpose Input Output, being the digital communications signals used by microprocessors to interface to other devices.
+HTTP Hyper Text Transfer Protocol, the underlying protocol used by the World Wide Web.
+Java A high-level operating system using independent programming language developed by Sun Microsystems, designed for handheld devices and settop boxes.

-HTTP HyperText Transfer Protocol, the underlying protocol used by the World Wide Web.
-Java TM A high-level operating system independent programming language developed by Sun Microsystems, designed for handheld devices and settop boxes.
-Linux A freely distributable implementation of UNIX that runs on a number of hardware platforms, including those of Intel and Motorola.
-OLE Object Linking and Embedding, being a Microsoft communications protocol that allows separate applications to share data.
-RISC Reduced Instruction Set Computer, a type of microprocessor that recognizes a relatively limited number of instructions but generally processes these instructions at a higher rate than processors with complex instruction sets.
-SNMP Simple Network Management Protocol.
-UPnP Universal Plug and Play, being a Microsoft communications protocol that allows computers to automatically discover network services without the need for manual configuration.
-UNIX An operating system originally developed by AT&T Bell Labs.
-USB Universal Serial Bus, being a computer peripheral interface standard which is replacing legacy standards such as parallel and serial ports on PCs and peripherals such as printers, scanners, keyboards, and mice.
-Windows NT A desktop and file server based operating system developed by Microsoft Corporation that is used predominantly in complex, high performance embedded systems.
-Windows CE An embedded operating system used in low cost embedded systems that are less complex than Windows $NT^{\tiny{\textcircled{@}}}$ embedded systems.
+A freely distributable implementation of UNIX that runs on a number of Linux ..... hardware platforms, including those of Intel and Motorola.
+OEM Original equipment manufacturer.
+A Company that manufactures and sells products based on original designs through a variety of distribution channels for either consumer or industrial consumption.
+OLE.....
+Object Linking and Embedding, a Microsoft communications protocol that allows separate applications to share data.
+RISC.....
+Reduced Instruction Set Computer, a type of microprocessor that recognizes a relatively limited number of instructions but generally processes these instructions at a higher rate than processors with complex instruction sets.
+SNMP.....
+Simple Network Management Protocol.
+UPnP .....
+Universal Plug and Play, a Microsoft communications protocol that allows computers to automatically discover network services without the need for manual configuration.
+UNIX.....
+An operating system originally developed by AT&T Bell Labs.
+USB .....
+Universal Serial Bus, a computer peripheral interface standard which is replacing legacy standards such as parallel and serial ports on PCs and peripherals such as printers, scanners, keyboards, and mice.
+Windows NT .....
+A desktop and file server-based operating system developed by Microsoft Corporation that is used predominantly in complex, high performance embedded systems.
+An embedded operating system used in low cost embedded systems that Windows CE are less complex than Windows NT® embedded systems.
+XML eXtensible Markup Language, an enhancement to basic HTML (HyperText Markup Language), which is the basic communication protocol for Internet web servers and web browsers.